-Macular degeneration is a leading cause of visual impairment in those over 65 and can lead to blindness.
+Macular degeneration is a leading cause of visual impairment in people over 65 and can lead to blindness.
 One in three people will eventually suffer some degree of macular degeneration, which is caused by abnormal blood vessels under the retina, the light-sensitive part of the eye.

-Yale Medicine ophthalmologists treat both the more common “dry” as well as the more dangerous “wet” form of the macular degeneration.
+We treat both the more common “dry” as well as the more dangerous “wet” forms of macular degeneration.
 While there is currently no cure for this disease, we offer the latest treatments to reduce the risk of vision loss and blindness.
-These include anti-VEGF drugs to attack proteins that create the abnormal blood vessels that cause macular degeneration and photodynamic therapy, in which patients ingest medication that is then activated with a laser.
+These include anti-VEGF drugs—which attack proteins that create the abnormal blood vessels that cause macular degeneration—and photodynamic therapy, in which patients ingest medication that is then activated with a laser.

 Patients receive not only compassionate, comprehensive care, but also benefit from the latest treatments, as our specialists are actively involved in research to advance care and understanding of the disease.